 In short, spinal occlusions are caused by everyday life.
 The body can and does correct these occlusions but unfortunately not in all cases.

 The impact of those spinal occlusions that persist is interference on the nervous system which is the communication system through which the brain runs the entire body.
-Poorer communication means reduced function and performance of the body.
+Poorer communication means reduced functioning and performance of the body.

 Just like you have your car serviced regularly, get your spine checked regularly.
 The difference with your car is that if the engine seizes up, you can buy a new one.
 When your body seizes up because of neglect, it’s too late.

-Don’t use spinology as a patch-up.
+Don’t use Spinology as a patch-up.
 Use it intelligently, the way you get your car serviced, get your body serviced.

 Spinology Centre offers long-term affordable tariffs and flexible hours.
 There are also family tariffs to encourage parents to bring their children.
 Children have the most to gain as their spinal occlusions will be corrected sooner, avoiding the typical long-term cumulative damage that occurs in adults who only start getting their spines checked much later in life.